Conditional Flow Matching for Visually-Guided Acoustic Highlighting: Proposed Method

 \paragraph{Conditional Flow Matching for Acoustic Highlighting.} We propose to cast the acoustic highlighting problem as an instance of conditional flow matching, where the model has to learn the flow that goes from a poorly-balanced to a well-balanced audio distribution, while being conditioned on the visual cues.
 We argue that this formulation is particularly well-suited to the task, as a given video may admit multiple plausible high-quality mixes, as well as diverse degraded versions.
 Consequently, matching distributions rather than individual instances better captures the underlying variability.
 More formally, plugging into the conditional flow matching setup mentioned above, we are trying to minimize:

-Where $x_0$ and $x_1$ are audios from the poorly-balanced and well-balanced audio distributions, respectively, $c$ is the visual conditioning, and $t\sim \mathcal{U}(0,1)$ the sampled timestep.
+Here $x_0$ and $x_1$ are audios from poorly-balanced and well-balanced audio distributions, respectively, $c$ is the visual conditioning, and $t\sim \mathcal{U}(0,1)$ the sampled timestep.
 During training, we expose the model to multiple distinct inputs corresponding to the same target across epochs.
 We do so by randomly generating poorly balanced audio samples on-the-fly as opposed to a fixed dataset used in \cite{visah}.

-Also, motivated by prior work that shows flow matching benefits from pretrained discriminative initialization~\cite{flowdec,storm}, we adapt the VisAH architecture \cite{visah} and training objective to the generative setting while retaining its pretrained weights.
-Additional technical details in Sec.~\ref{setting}.
+Also, motivated by prior work that shows flow matching benefits from pretrained discriminative initialization~\cite{flowdec,storm}, we adapt the VisAH architecture \cite{visah} and training objective to the generative setting while initializing with its pretrained weights.
+Additional implementation details in Sec.~\ref{sec:exp}.

-\subsubsection{CFM Training with Rollout Loss}
+\subsubsection{CFM Training with Rollout Loss.}